narriteration/hivemind/README.md

 # Wishlist / Future Development Plans

+- Add optional drop down options to each text form field
 - Refactor as a single-page app using React and Node.js
 - More error handling to prompt triggered actions and confirm completed user actions
 - Data visualization on profile page: 3 top emotions and 3 top contacts.
 Emotions: link to in-app resource page with information and more resources online.
 Contacts: add ability to send those contacts a special thank you / celebration text.
 - Add emoji options to text form
 - Add group tags to find and select multiple contacts for group messaging
+- Admin auth and restricting routes

 # Built by Chelsea Mangold
 - @narriteration